ElenaP-Github/ElenaP-Github-Python-Data-Analysis-Science-projects/README.md

 # ElenaP-Github-Python-Data-Analysis-Science-projects
+- Car insurance project:

+A profit and loss analysis

 - Customer Retention Analysis:

 Given a Database I had to find the features which more can help for the retention of clients